QianqianShan/RSpice/README.md

 4.  $ make
 5.  $ sudo make install

 The default installation path is */usr/local/bin*, */usr/local/man*, etc. The installation prefix could be modified from */usr/local* by giving the *configure* in step 2 an option *--prefix=PATH*.
-See Section 1 for more details on the options for *configure* from the *INSTALL* file in the unpacked tarball folder.
+See Section 1 of the *INSTALL* file in the unpacked tarball folder (*ngspice-28*) for more details on the options for *configure* .

 #### 2.1.2 - Compile the source code for Windows systems

-There are multiple ways to compile the Ngspice source code into a shared library for Windows systems:
+There are multiple ways to compile the ngspice source code into a dynamic linked library (dll) for Windows systems:

-1. If visual studio is installed, go to the directory *visualc* of the unpacked tarball and start the project with double clicking on *sharedspice.vcxproj*, the *.dll* shared library could be built by building the project.
+1. If visual studio is installed, go to the directory *visualc* of the unpacked tarball and start the project by double clicking on *sharedspice.vcxproj*.
+The *.dll* will be built by building the project.
-2. It's also possible to compile the ngspice shared library for Windows on a Linux machine by simply running the script *cross-compile-shared.sh* within the tarball folder.
+2. It is also possible to compile the ngspice shared library for Windows on a Linux machine by simply running the script *cross-compile-shared.sh* within the tarball folder.

-See Chapter 32 of the Ngspice user manual at <http://ngspice.sourceforge.net/docs/ngspice-manual.pdf> from more details on the compilation of Ngspice.
+See Chapter 32 of the Ngspice user manual at <http://ngspice.sourceforge.net/docs/ngspice-manual.pdf> for more details on the compilation of ngspice.

-### 2.2 - Available Compiled Shared Libraries
+### 2.2 - Ready-to-use Compiled Shared Libraries

-There are compiled shared library available for use:
+There are also compiled shared library available for use:

 -   For Windows 64-bit systems, download the zip file from <https://github.com/QianqianShan/CompiledNgspice/tree/master/dll64> and unzip it into the C drive.